ryanwolhuter/the-happy-path/test/proposal.md

 - graphql string parsing and schema building is error prone
 - using an input name that does not exactly correspond to the operation name breaks the codegen
 - we are already getting the `type` based on the operation name text input, not graphql
-- determining action `type` is done without the control or knowledge of the user creating the document model, which is why our todo demo has actions with types like this: "AddTodoItemInputInput"
+- determining action `type` is done without the control or knowledge of the user creating the document model, which is why our todo demo has actions with types like this: `"AddTodoItemInputInput"`

 We are doing this because we have already acknowledged that we cannot use graphql to defined document models.

 We are already using text inputs for important fields.

 ### What is the alternative?

 We create a simple form with text inputs and dropdowns, with a readonly code block of the graphql next to each entry.

 We can already create a dropdown from the list of scalars we support.

 #### To define the state:

 - text input: scope
 - text input: field name

 tell us the name of the field you want to add to your state
+- field type:

-- dropdown: field type, one of: PHScalars, array of PHScalar, custom type from there we can create `myFieldName: MySelectedType`
+dropdown menu, one of: PHScalars, array of PHScalar, custom type from there we can create `myFieldName: MySelectedType`

-we can then show:
+we can then create and show:
 ```graphql
 type State {
  myFieldName: MySelectedType
 }
 ```
-We can dispatch "SET_STATE_SCHEMA" operations with this.
+We can dispatch `"SET_STATE_SCHEMA"` operations with this.

 However, it would be better to have:

-"CREATE_INITIAL_STATE_SCHEMA",
-"ADD_STATE_SCHEMA_FIELD",
-"REMOVE_STATE_SCHEMA_FIELD",
-"UPDATE_STATE_SCHEMA_FIELD"
+`"CREATE_INITIAL_STATE_SCHEMA"`

+`"ADD_STATE_SCHEMA_FIELD"`

+`"REMOVE_STATE_SCHEMA_FIELD"`

+`"UPDATE_STATE_SCHEMA_FIELD"`

 so that we can keep track of how the state schema is changing.